itechf-s/fincz-blog/content/en/posts/meeting-discussion-questions-and-answers.md

 images: ["images/2023/08/project-meeting.png"]
 author: ahmad
 ---
-## Common Knowledge Transfer (KT) Session Sentences

-### **1. Introduction to KT**

-**Q:** What is Knowledge Transfer (KT)?
-**A:** KT is sharing information and skills to help others understand and continue a project.

-### **2. Project Understanding**

-**Q:** What's the main goal of our project?
-**A:** We're creating an app that helps people organize their tasks.

-**Q:** Can you explain the project's structure briefly?
-**A:** Sure, we have a front-end for the user interface and a back-end for data handling.

-**Q:** How does each part of the project work together?
-**A:** The front-end displays the app, and the back-end stores and retrieves data.

-### **3. Tools and Technologies**

-**Q:** Are there any libraries or frameworks we're using?
-**A:** Yes, we're using a library called "requests" to make internet connections.

-### **4. Debugging and Troubleshooting**

-**Q:** How do you find and fix errors in code?
-**A:** We use error messages and read through the code to locate and solve issues.

-## Common Knowledge Transfer (KT) Session Sentences

-### **1. Introduction**

-- "Let's start by discussing the overall architecture of the project."
-- "I'll provide you with an overview of the system's components."

-### **2. High-Level Design**

-- "The system is designed using a microservices architecture."
-- "The database schema is normalized to ensure data integrity."

-### **3. Technology Stack**

-- "We use React for the front-end and Node.js for the back-end."
-- "The system relies on a NoSQL database, MongoDB."

-### **4. Code Structure**

-- "Our codebase follows the MVC (Model-View-Controller) pattern."
-- "Each module is organized into separate folders for clarity."

-### **5. Data Flow**

-- "Data flows from the user interface to the server through REST APIs."
-- "Here's how the data is transformed before reaching the database."

-### **6. Security Measures**

-- "We implement JWT authentication to secure user sessions."
-- "Sensitive data is encrypted both at rest and during transmission."

-### **7. Performance Considerations**

-- "Caching is implemented using Redis to improve response times."
-- "We optimize database queries to reduce loading times."

-### **8. Error Handling**

-- "We use custom error classes to provide meaningful error messages."
-- "Logging is set up to track and debug unexpected behaviors."

-### **9. Deployment Strategy**

-- "Our CI/CD pipeline automates deployment to production."
-- "We use Docker containers for consistent deployment environments."

-### **10. Testing Approach**

-- "Unit tests cover critical components to ensure functionality."
-- "Integration tests are run to validate the interaction of modules."

-### **11. Version Control**

-- "We use Git for version control and follow Gitflow for branching."
-- "Code reviews are mandatory before merging any changes."

-### **12. Documentation**

-- "API documentation is generated using tools like Swagger."
-- "We maintain a Wiki with detailed guides for developers."

-### **13. Future Roadmap**

-- "We're planning to implement real-time notifications in the next release."
-- "Enhancing the mobile responsiveness of the UI is on our roadmap."

-### **14. Lessons Learned**

-- "We learned the importance of load testing after an unexpected crash."
-- "Communication gaps during the last release caused delays."

-### **15. Tips for New Developers**

-- "Don't hesitate to ask questions; it's how we learn and improve."
-- "Reading the existing codebase can give you a good sense of its structure."

 ## Common Agile Development Meeting Sentences
 ### **1. Daily Standup Updates**

 **Q:** What did you work on yesterday?